SNCASO SO.3050

-The SNCASO SO.3050 was designed and built in France towards the end of World War II.
+The SNCASO SO.3050 was a two seat light touring aircraft that was designed and built in France towards the end of World War II.
 Only one was completed and that was soon abandoned.

 Design and development

 The SO.3050 was designed in occupied France during World War II and was the first French two seat tourer to fly after the Liberation.
-It was a conventional low wing cantilever monoplane, powered by a 140 hp Renault 4Pei air-cooled inverted four cylinder inline engine.
+It was a conventional low wing cantilever monoplane of all metal construction.
+It was powered by a 140 hp Renault 4Pei air-cooled inverted four cylinder inline engine.
 Pilot and passenger sat side by side under multipart glazing which ran rearwards into the raised upper fuselage.
 This raised region dropped away towards the tail, where the tailplane was mounted on top of the fuselage.
 The vertical tail was straight edged but with a broad rounded top and a curved fillet to merge it into the fuselage.
 The tourer had a fixed tailwheel undercarriage with faired legs and spats; the tailwheel castored.

 The first flight took place on 13 March 1945 from Bordeaux-Merignac, piloted by Fernand Lefebre.
-It was not developed and was soon abandoned.
+During flight testing, the aircraft demonstrated acceptable handling characteristics other than poor stall behavior when landing.
+Despite the stall problems, the aircraft was granted an airworthiness certificate.
+No production followed, but the prototype continued in use for several years, being used as a chase plane for early test flights of the SNCASO SO.8000 Narval fighter.